Could GLP-1 Weight Loss Drugs Trigger an Osteoporosis Crisis In the Future?

 Certain groups are at higher risk of developing osteoporosis in the first place, and they should be particularly cautious when using weight loss medications:

-I’d argue that everyone should strength train, but If you fall into one of these categories, it’s especially important to work with a healthcare provider to monitor your bone health.
+Everyone can benefit from strength training, but if you fall into one of these higher-risk categories, it’s especially important to work with a healthcare provider to monitor your bone health.

 Balancing the benefits and risks